tunaphish/reaper/wiki/artstyle/Juice - VFX, SFX.md

 # Sound Design
 - The music in the background of you taking to a character.
 He tells you to shut up and the music and his voice play over  game sounds and your voice.
 Probably when Keshi is turning
 - Music playing through the door.
 Open up and the battle starts and the music blasts.
 It happens on continues.
 - Approaching the boss battle.
-It’s muffled like you’re at a party.
+It’s muffled like you’re at a allies.
 Retry and it picks back up
 - Sideline characters chime in while you fight.
 	- some are procedural.
 “Hayai” while others are narrative.
 - ASMR?